Skip to content

 The tree had already been circulating in the West for decades.
 It was introduced to Europe in the 1740s during a wave of fascination with Chinese plants, and it reached the Philadelphia area around 1784 thanks to the botanically ambitious William Hamilton.
 In China, it already had a long cultural and medicinal history.
 In a neat example of ecological irony, the spotted lanternfly was first detected in the U.S. massing on tree of heaven trunks near a stone yard in Berks County, Pennsylvania, in 2014 and large aggregations on tree of heaven were widely reported in the years that followed.
 SLF was first detected in Virginia in 2018 and in Albemarle County in July 2021.
 The two species, reunited on American soil, quickly formed an invasive powerhouse.

 As it turned out, tree of heaven could also shrug off the waves of inchworms that plagued mid‑19th‑century American cities.
-The caterpillars devoured the same diverse street trees beloved by residents, but tree of heaven, researcher Catherine Neur observes, was barely touched.
+The caterpillars devoured the same diverse street trees beloved by residents, but tree of heaven, researcher Catherine McNeur observes, was barely touched.
 Its one serious drawback was the foul odor produced by male trees, which earned it the nickname “stink tree.”
-In the age of miasma theory, when foul smells were believed to cause disease, this was more than a nuisance.
-Congress regulated street tree plantings in Washington, D.C. in the 1850s, and foul‑smelling species were discouraged, revulsion quickly spread to New York City.
-Some critics even tied their dislike to the tree’s foreign origins.
+In the age of miasma theory, when foul smells were often associated with disease, the tree’s odor was seen as more than a nuisance.
+Further, aesthetic tastes were changing and the tree grew aggressively.
+In 1853, Congress included a proviso in an appropriations bill directing federal officials to no longer purchase or plant tree of heaven on federally controlled property in Washington, D.C.
+Other cities now began to target the tree.
+Some critics even tied their dislike of the tree to its foreign origins.

 In the end, its resistance to inchworms saved it.
 It withstood the worst an urban environment could throw at it, thriving opportunistically in disturbed spaces—from vacant lots to cracked sidewalks.
 Simply cutting it down, as we’ll see, was never a quick fix.
 It became a symbol of resilience, a quality immortalized in Betty Smith’s A Tree Grows in Brooklyn (1943), where it stands as a metaphor for the protagonist’s determination to better herself.
 The tree spread westward as well.
 It was introduced to California in the 1850s by Chinese immigrants for medicinal and cultural reasons.
 And in 1861, it was deliberately planted in Philadelphia as a host for Samia cynthia, the Ailanthus silk moth, in hopes of launching an American silk industry that never materialized.